-Work on a regular, diarised, file review cycle to ensure that no outstanding issues are left unprogressed.
-Where there is no assigned fee earner, it is recommended that firms maintain a monitored, and published, generic email address for conveyancing; which can be used on Memoranda of Sale and correspondence before a fee earner has been appointed.
-This will enable the transition of initial communication by email and allocated internally upon receipt of Instructions.
+&lt;sup>3 CQS Protocol: General Obligations and Stage B: Pre-exchange transaction and maintain such updates throughout the transaction.
+Routinely request the full chain information from the estate agent.
+Ask for the Material Information provided by the estate agent under the Consumer Protection From Unfair Trading Regulations 2008.
+Work proactively on a regular, diarised, file review cycle to ensure that no outstanding issues are left un-progressed.
+Publish a generic conveyancing email address which estate agents and lawyers can use to correspond before a fee earner has been appointed.
 1.1 Delays in the transaction Monies on Account Collect monies on account from clients at the earliest opportunity.
+Highlight early on to clients they should check what limit their bank imposes on the amount of money which they can send at any one time through online banking.
 1.2 Delays in the transaction Covering Staff Absences Ensure proper arrangements are made for cover for staff absences.
 Email and voicemail accounts should be monitored during staff absences.
 1.3 Delays in the transaction Obtain Identity Verification upon instruction.
 As part of the Due Diligence process, and as good customer service, the Law Firm should consider accepting evidence of Identity from a trusted third party in accordance with the principles of reliance or agency set out in clause 39(7) of the Money Laundering Regulations 2017 and in line with the Law Firm's risk assessment of the transaction and the client.
-To help protect the firm and a buyer from fraud you should use an electronic anti money laundering check which can identify potentially fraudulent use of identity.
-To help avoid seller ID fraud, staff should be aware of indicators of high risk properties eg high value, with a sole owner, no mortgage, payments outside of the UK or where the seller's address is not the property address.
+Using UK Digital Identity and Attributes Trust Framework compliant digital ID enables the digital ID Certificate to be shared amongst stakeholders.
+To help protect the firm and a buyer from fraud you should avoid relying wholly on certified copies and instead use a digital identity and anti money laundering check which incorporates biometric checks and can identify potentially fraudulent use of identity.
+To help avoid seller ID fraud, staff should be aware of indicators of high-risk properties e.g. a sole owner, no mortgage, payments outside of the UK or where the seller's address is not the property address.
 In these cases additional checks should be undertaken to ensure the seller is genuine.

-&lt;sup>5 CQS Protocol: General Obligations 12 CQS Protocol: Stage A: Instructions 2
+&lt;sup>4 CQS Protocol: Stage B: Pre-exchange CQS Protocol: Stage A: Instructions